Nutrunity

 Phytic acid and lectins found in grains, seeds and legumes, prevent the absorption of magnesium.
 Soaking and sprouting can help remove phytates and lectins.

-Heavy metals compete with magnesium for absorption in the small intestine and brain, and so — as well as depleting magnesium --, heavy metals intake will be reduced if we consume enough magnesium-rich foods and if enough magnesium is absorbed by the small intestine.
+Heavy metals compete with magnesium for absorption in the small intestine and brain, and so — as well as depleting magnesium —, heavy metal intake will be reduced if we consume enough magnesium-rich foods and if enough magnesium is absorbed by the small intestine.

-Magnesium also plays an important role in detoxifying our cells from heavy metals, not least through production of detoxifying glutathione.
-Studies have shown that magnesium, in fact, protects the body from heavy metals effect and damage(15)
+Magnesium also plays an important role in detoxifying our cells from heavy metals, not least through the production of detoxifying glutathione.
+Studies have shown that magnesium, in fact, protects the body from heavy metal effects and damage(15)

 As magnesium increases detoxification pathways in the body(16), we need to make sure that the routes of elimination can cope with the extra workload.
 This may require additional support for the lymphatic system, blood, liver, kidneys, lungs, skin and/or colon.